Skip to content

 With all this drama and history surging through the area, it’s no wonder that the Causeway Coast has been the backdrop to dozens of films and TV shows.
 Most recently, and perhaps most famously, the Game of Thrones franchise has filmed at several locations, including the eerily beautiful Dark Hedges.

 This beech-lined road, a former driveway to Gracehill House, played the Kingsroad in the TV series, and looks almost fictional with its perfect tunnel of interlocked trees.
 Reportedly haunted by a ghost known as the Grey Lady, the Dark Hedges is a brilliantly spooky location, and the play of light through the tangled branches overhead makes this a popular spot for photography.
-Thanks to its added boost in fame as one of the many GOT filming locations in Northern Ireland, the road is rarely empty of tourist these days, but thanks to the ceaseless drizzle and cold grey skies we had the spot almost to ourselves.
+Thanks to its added boost in fame as one of the many GOT filming locations in Northern Ireland, the road is rarely empty of tourists these days, but thanks to the ceaseless drizzle and cold grey skies we had the spot almost to ourselves.

 Legends and Landscapes on the Causeway Coast